bbroerman30/ssl-phpredis/README.markdown

 Sessions have a lifetime expressed in seconds and stored in the INI variable "session.gc_maxlifetime".
 You can change it with [`ini_set()`](http://php.net/ini_set).
-The session handler requires a version of Redis with the `SETEX` command (at least 2.0).
+The session handler requires a version of Redis with the `SETEX` command (at least 2.0). phpredis can also connect to a unix domain socket: `session.save_path = "unix:///var/run/redis/redis.sock?persistent=1&weight=1&database=0`.

+## Building on Windows

+See [instructions from @char101](https://github.com/nicolasff/phpredis/issues/213#issuecomment-11361242) on how to build phpredis on Windows.

 ## Distributed Redis Array